Improving instrumental variable estimators with post-stratification: Post-stratification

-With post stratification we, after randomization, separate our units into $G$ groups based on some categorical (baseline) covariate that ideally predicts compliance (or outcome).
+We offer a few approaches to selecting covariates that are predictive of compliance type (or outcomes) to use for stratification.
+First, we could use data from a previous study to learn about relevant covariates.
+For example, there is a rich literature of GOTV studies that can be used to learn about covariates that predict compliance type.

+Second, if there is no relevant prior study available, one could rely on subject matter knowledge to choose the covariates for stratification.
+For example, in our case knowing that people who are older are more likely to be home during the day and able to answer the door makes stratifying on age in studies with door-to-door canvassing potentially desirable.

+Third, if sample size allows, we could use sample splitting to directly assess what is predictive of compliance.
+In particular, we could split the sample and use one part as a training set to select relevant covariates and then perform the analysis with post-stratification the other part of the data based on those selected covariates.\footnote{It is possible to split the data in half and use this method on both halves of the data in an attempt to mitigate power loss, but to streamline theory we leave detailed investigation of such practice to future work.}

+The theory in this section follows whether stratification is based on a covariate that is predictive or not.
+In particular, stratifying on any baseline covariate will lead to valid inference, even if the covariate is useless.
+However, as we will discuss in the next section, the \emph{benefits} of post-stratification will change based on the predictive power of the covariates.

 Let $s_i = g$ if unit $i$ is assigned to group $g$.
 Let there be $N_g$ units in group $g$ with $N_{g,z}$ assigned to treatment $z$.
-We assume that $N_{g,z} \geq 1$ for $z\in\{0,1\}$ and $g = 1,\dots, G$.
-We can then apply each of the above estimators to each group $g$:
+We assume that $N_{g,z} \geq 1$ for $z\in\{0,1\}$ and $g = 1,\dots, G$.\footnote{In practice, the $N_{g,z}$ are random, and could be 0, depending on the treatment assignment.
+We discuss this further below.} We can then apply each of the above estimators to each group $g$:

 We initially offer two different estimators for a post-stratified CACE.
 First, we can post-stratify, followed by IV estimation within each stratum, with $\widehat{\tau}_g = \widehat{ITT}_g / \widehat{f}_g$.
-These $G$ IV estimators are combined to estimate the overall CACE by weighting by the estimated number of compliers.
+These $G$ IV estimators are then combined to estimate the overall CACE by weighting by the estimated number of compliers.
 Formally, this estimator is our ``IV-within'' estimator of